ThePhenomenon1/ThePhenomenon1/README.md

 TWO CONTINENTS.
 Production-grade code.
 Global Marketplace reach.

 My 2nd Application is a Django REST Framework Superhero API.
 This Ecommerce API is powered by AWS, Redis-Cache and a Postgres database.
-It has been test-driven by the Fast API client Insomnia.
+It has been test-driven by the FastAPI client Insomnia.
 This backend web application's link is:-

 https://pizzadeliverysuperheroapi-production.up.railway.app